samadisy/GildedRosePython/README.md

-Welcome to Fikr Lab's "Let's Build Something Together" day.
+Welcome to Devsquads's "Let's Build Something Together" day.
 This is the gilded rose exercise - an open source kata (problem solved repeatedly to practice and improve our development skills).

 Here are the ground rules: